Ammi (Queen Anne’s Lace) Growing Guide

 Water

 Ammi flowers need about 1 inch of water per week.
-Water deeply once or twice a week, preferably in the morning.
-During hot weather, increase watering frequency.
+In the early morning, I usually water deeply once or twice a week to help the plants absorb moisture.

 Read more